 Field-hunting tip

-Look in gas-bearing sedimentary rock country — that is the host setting where chibaite typically forms.
+Look in gas-bearing sedimentary rock country, the host setting where chibaite typically forms.
 If you start seeing calcite, pyrite, methane clathrate in float, you are in the right ground.
 Field specimens usually show a trapezohedral crystals habit, so train your eye for that shape before scanning the outcrop.